To the Chair and Members of the Tenure Committee:

 Not even saving the institution from an apocalyptic calamity orchestrated by a noseless neo-Nazi, however, can compare to the daily, ongoing, and, frankly, deeply disheartening struggle to protect our students from themselves.
 Do you have any idea how hard it is to find preteens lurking around haunted hallways in invisibility cloaks?
 Or how frustrating it is, year after year, to attempt to prevent them — always unsuccessfully — from entering the cursed vaults and unleashing unspeakable ancient plagues upon the campus?
 When they’re not hexing each other or provoking vicious trolls in the bathrooms, they’re getting themselves cursed by evil necklaces or crashing flying cars into violent sentient trees.

 Incomprehensibly, given their creative propensities for self-destruction, I still manage to spend more time with students in the classroom than I do in disciplinary proceedings.
-Evidence of my teaching effectiveness lies in my students’ success turning beetles into buttons, teapots into tortoises, guinea fowl into guinea pigs, and a number of other alliterative or pun-based assignments.
-My pedagogy is rooted in principles of active learning, and I find that the results of this methodology are well-worth the occasional student accidentally turning their friend into a badger.
+Evidence of my teaching effectiveness lies in my students’ success in turning beetles into buttons, teapots into tortoises, guinea fowl into guinea pigs, and a number of other alliterative or pun-based assignments.
+My pedagogy is rooted in principles of active learning, and I find that the results of this methodology are well worth the occasional student accidentally turning their friend into a badger.
 The fact that I even lesson plan at all is a true testament to my time management capabilities because, in addition to offering independent studies in the Revelio Charm, inspecting student mail, recruiting Quidditch athletes, writing letters to parents, emceeing Dumbledore’s funeral, and decorating the Great Hall for Christmas, in my upper-level courses, I teach teenagers — and I can’t stress this enough — how to fucking vanish.

 Just last night, after grading 45 feet of essays on the Inanimatus Conjurus Spell, transfiguring my corporeal form to spy for the Order of the Phoenix, and disciplining several students and a poltergeist roaming the forbidden corridors (they never wander down the regular corridors—only the forbidden ones), I managed to navigate the constantly shifting stairs back to Gryffindor Tower (where, again, I live with dozens of teenagers) only to find that the Fat Lady inside the painting guarding the entrance was too annoyed with my late return to allow me in.
 These working conditions are — to put it lightly — unreasonable.
-The institutional politics are equally absurd, yet somehow I have maintained a sense of collegiality with co-workers who initiate high inquisitions to purge the non-pure-blooded faculty (including me) and who open the first day of the semester by telling their classes that they have psychically predicted the impending death of a very well-liked student sitting in the room.
+The institutional politics are equally absurd, yet somehow, I have maintained a sense of collegiality with co-workers who initiate high inquisitions to purge the non-pure-blooded faculty (including me) and who open the first day of the semester by telling their classes that they have psychically predicted the impending death of a very well-liked student sitting in the room.
 I hope that the Committee will recognize my tenaciously silent suffering in this regard and in many others.

 In the end, I fully admit that if there is an area in which my record fails to measure up to the high standards of the Committee, then it is likely my academic scholarship — or lack thereof.
 Despite spending decades successfully teaching myself how to transfigure into a cat, I have yet to publish a single scholarly article about this subject or any other.